-Harnessing the winds to sail the ships, the group moved south and landed in the port of Calicut where they were greeted with loud sounds of drums, horns, trumpets and cheering people.
-Also docked in the same harbor were 13 junks from China that are much larger than the dhows with 5 decks or more which very much impressed Ibn Battuta.
-These ships have cabins and even private toilets.
+Harnessing the winds to sail the ships, the group moved south and landed in Calicut’s port where they were greeted with loud sounds of drums, horns, trumpets and cheering people.
+Also docked in the similar port were thirteen junks from China that are much larger than the dhows with 5 decks or more which very much impressed Ibn Battuta.
+These ships have cabins and even personal toilets.
 The crew of these junks can hold about a thousand workers.
-Ibn Battuta would later realize that these junks were not as safe compared to dhows.
+Soon, Ibn Battuta would realize that these junks were not as safe compared to dhows.

 The group occupied 3 junks continuing their journey to China.
-Their crew relocated their gifts, horses and slaves to these large ships.
-For the whole day, Ibn Battuta was in the mosque and intended to board the ship that afternoon.
-Before he can board the ship, a strong storm came up.
+Their crew relocated their gifts, slaves and horses to these large ships.
+For the whole day, Ibn Battuta was in the mosque and intended to embark on the ship that day before evening.
+But before he can board the ship, a strong storm came up.
 Since the docking area was shallow, the captains ordered the junks to wait out for the storm in deep water.
 Feeling helpless, Ibn Battuta watched to his horror as the 2 ships were pushed to the shore and left shattered and sank.
 Some crew members were saved but none survived from the other one, the ship he was meant to be on.

-The other ship was transporting Ibn Battuta’s luggage, servants and slaves.
-The ship’s captain decided to sail for China without him or the goods he needs to give to Emperor of China.
+The other ship was transporting Ibn Battuta’s baggage, servants and women slaves.
+The captain of the ship decided to continue to sail for China even without him or the products he needs to give to the Emperor of China.

 Alone, broke and embarrassed for failing as the trip’s leader to China for the Sultan of Delhi, Ibn Battuta was still lucky to be alive.
-There is still the possibility to get close to the other ship so he attempted to pursue the ship but failed.
-He discovered 3 months later that the junk traveled to Indonesia and everything in it was taken by the king of Sumatra.
+There is still the possibility to get close to the other ship so he attempted to pursue the ship but also failed.
+The woman slave who was bearing the child of Ibn Battuta died as well.
+He discovered 3 months later that the junk traveled to Indonesia and everything in it, including other slaves was taken by the king of Sumatra.

 He opted to return back to the Sultan of Delhi but was afraid he might be executed.
+He didn’t know where to go.
 So instead, he chose to find a job and protection under southern India’s Muslim sultan where he enlisted on a day long actual battle.

 And when the succeeding battle seemed to have an impossible win, Ibn Battuta in some way managed to escape the fight and proceeded down the coast arriving again in Calicut.
 From there he decided to pursue his travel to China alone.
 He knows he can experience Muslim hospitality on the way.